dotnet/runtime/Documentation/design-docs/additional-deps.md

 In addition, the additional-deps will always look for assembly and file version information present in the deps files in order to support "upgrade" scenarios where the additional-deps brings a newer version of a given assembly.
 Note that these version checks only occur for managed assemblies, not native files nor resource assemblies.

-Note: there is some risk that changing the ordering may break other "non-lightup" scenarios.
-However, by always comparing version numbers that should be mitigated (for managed assemblies anyway).
+_Possible risk: Note: there is some risk that changing the ordering may break other "non-lightup" scenarios.
+However, by always comparing version numbers that should be mitigated (for managed assemblies anyway)._

 ## 2.1 proposal (add runtimeconfig knob to to disable `%DOTNET_ADDITIONAL_DEPS%`)
 <strike>